The Doppler boosted LISA response to gravitational waves

-The results are shown in Fig.~\ref{fig:Skymap}.
-The left panel shows the total SNR computed using the baseline \texttt{lisagwresponse}.
-As can be seen from this sky-map, LISA’s sensitivity varies across the sky, with a band of reduced response.
-The middle panel shows the residual SNR, computed by subtracting the baseline frequency-domain TDI variables from those obtained using the modified response.
-The residual map displays distinct hot and cold spots, but due to the differing geometries of the competing correction terms in Eq.~\eqref{eq:response}, these features cannot be clearly attributed to specific link or velocity directions.
-We return to this point below.
-The sky-map on the right displays the fractional residual (residual SNR divided by baseline SNR), showing that the largest relative differences occur near LISA’s reduced-response band.
-With a maximal SNR of $\sim 2$ and fractional differences of at most $0.012\%$ the corrections are small and remain below the typical detection threshold of SNR $10$ adopted for MBHB detection in LISA \cite{amaro-seoaneLaserInterferometerSpace2017, lisasciencestudyteamLISAScienceRequirements2018}, but reach moderate values close to detectability.
+The results are shown in Fig.~\ref{fig:Skymap_LISAplane}.
+The left panel displays the baseline SNR computed using \texttt{lisagwresponse}.
+As expected from the antenna pattern of Eq.~\eqref{eq:antenna_nn}, LISA’s sensitivity varies significantly across the sky, exhibiting a band of reduced response near the plane spanned by the link vectors $\hat{n}_{(0)}$.
+The middle panel shows the residual SNR, obtained by subtracting the baseline frequency-domain TDI variables from those computed with the modified response.
+The residual exhibits a structured pattern of hot and cold spots across the sky.
+However, because the total correction arises from several competing terms in Eq.~\eqref{eq:response}, each with distinct geometric dependencies, it is not straightforward to attribute these features to specific link or velocity directions.
+The right panel shows the fractional residual, defined as the residual SNR divided by the baseline SNR.
+The largest relative deviations occur close to the LISA plane at merger, where the baseline response is suppressed.
+Nevertheless, the overall effect remains small: the maximal residual SNR reaches only $\sim 2$, while fractional differences remain below $0.020\%$.
+The corrections reach moderate values that may influence parameter inference.